cncf/kubernetes-community-days/content/events/2021-london/program.md

 title: Program
 ---

-The program will be announced on July 6th.
+The program will be announced closer to the event.